cwklurks/HackerNewsSentiment/README.md

 # HN Sentiment Analyzer

 Real-time sentiment analysis of Hacker News top stories using transformers.
+Tried my best to reduce neutral sentiment and have the analyzer pick a side.

 ## Quick Start